Answer all the questions

 Topic: ECOWAS Membership

-⭐ Gabon is not a member of ECOWAS, as it is located in Central Africa, while the other countries are part of the West African regional group.
+Gabon is not part of ECOWAS because it is in Central Africa, not West Africa.
+The other countries listed are part of the West African region and are members of ECOWAS.

 Explanation: